 - to obedient service in the world.

-Calling for repentance and decision to accept Christ is part of the process of evangelism.
-Thus begins the disciple making process, and it begins or continues with getting connected to a local church for service to the world.
+Calling for repentance and a decision to accept Christ is part of the process of evangelism.
+Thus begins the disciple-making process, and continues with getting connected to a local church for service to the world.

 Let’s not forget that as we do our evangelism.